maniaplanet/documentation/creation/map-editor/index.md

 10. Select the block targeted on the map
 11. Copy/paste mode
 12. Switch to freelook mode
-13. Underground mode: Allow you to see/add blocks underground
+13. Underground mode: Allow you to see/add blocks underground (this hides the terrain for easier editing of tunnels)
 14. Offzone tool: Allow to add offzone in your map (for Shootmania only)
 15. Plugin mode: Allow you to create/run plugins for the editor
 16. Blocks/Items lists